top of page

 Great Britain.

-Semicolons, on the other hand, replace commas.
+Semicolons replace commas.
 I explained commas in another article.

-A semicolon is used to join two independent clauses, which means two clauses as two complete thoughts that could stand alone as complete sentences.
+two clauses as two separate thoughts could each stand alone as complete sentences.

 This is a blog article; you can read many other articles on punctuation here.